 Derivative transactions may be concluded with counterparties selected by the management company in accordance with its "Best Execution/Best Selection" policy and the approval procedure for new counterparties.
-These counterparties are credit institutions or investment companies established in a European Union member state, having a minimum credit rating of BBB- (or equivalent) from at least one of the main credit rating agencies.
-Derivatives are subject to guarantees; the section entitled "Contracts as Collateral" contains information on how these work and on their characteristics.
-It should be noted that these counterparties have no discretionary decision-making powers over the composition or management of the Fund's portfolio or over the underlying assets of financial derivative instruments.
+The latter are mainly investment banks and international credit institutions, and collateral is required.
+It should be noted that these counterparties have no discretionary decision-making powers over the composition or management of the fund's portfolio or over the underlying assets of financial derivative instruments.

 Investments in derivative markets are limited to 100% of the Fund's net assets (cf. section VI.
-"Overall Risk")
+Overall Risk).